Want to build a brand your customer’s trust?

 Creating and promoting high-quality, relevant content isn’t exactly a new concept in marketing.

-Using it to build trust, however, is a newer focus.
+Using it to build influence, however, is a newer focus.

 Content can do that in a couple of ways.